spantaleev/matrix-docker-ansible-deploy/README.md

 - works on both **CentOS** (7.0+) and Debian-based distributions (**Debian** 9/Stretch+, **Ubuntu** 16.04+)

+- this one keeps mostly everything in a single directory (`/matrix` by default) and **doesn't "contaminate" your server** with files all over the place

+- this one **doesn't necessarily take over** ports 80 and 443.
+By default, it sets up nginx for you there, but you can disable that and configure your own webserver (proxy)

 - this one **runs everything in Docker containers** (like [silviof/docker-matrix](https://hub.docker.com/r/silviof/docker-matrix/) and [silviof/matrix-riot-docker](https://hub.docker.com/r/silviof/matrix-riot-docker/)), so it's likely more predictable

 - this one retrieves and automatically renews free [Let's Encrypt](https://letsencrypt.org/) **SSL certificates** for you

 - this one optionally can store the `media_store` content repository files on [Amazon S3](https://aws.amazon.com/s3/) (but defaults to storing files on the server's filesystem)

-- this one optionally allows you to use an external PostgreSQL server for Matrix Synapse's database (but defaults to running one in a container)
+- this one optionally **allows you to use an external PostgreSQL server** for Matrix Synapse's database (but defaults to running one in a container)

 Special thanks goes to: